volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ## Limitations
 * No change in port mapping configuration (correct SDK/HW behaviour is NOT guaranteed otherwise)
 * In "ISSU enabled" mode half of resources (RIFs, Routes, ACLs, etc.) are available
+* The solution is tailored for MSFT T0 configuration

 # 2 Components changes